Evidence · Live

 Our founders.

-Public Health Impact is led by two Rwandan physicians and supported by a network of specialists assembled to fit the work.
+Public Health Impact is led by three Rwandan health professionals and supported by a network of specialists assembled to fit the work.
 We scale the team to the question — locally, regionally, or globally.

 — The Co-Founders